leservermods/others/README.md

-# others
+# minecraft-servers-administration
-Repository for other servers managed by thefirethirteen.
+Repository for some servers managed by thefirethirteen.